bebe03/python-bitcoinlib-scripting/README.md

 The objects we will be looking at are:

-*CBlock, CTransaction, CTxIn, COutPoint, CTxOut*
+*CBlock, CTransaction, CTxIn, COutPoint and CTxOut*

 The example scripts in this repo isolate each of the objects and then display the objects properties.